flowsion/api/Sections/holidays.md

 Update an existing holiday within your account.

     PUT /holidays/2324
-will update the person with the id 2324.
+will update the holiday with the id 2324.
 PUT requests must be _application/x-www-form-urlencoded_ in name/value pairs.
 Data must also be URL encoded as appropriate.

 	Update format and field values are the same as create, see above.